MrAz18485/FindMePcParts/README.md

   - Informs the user when there’s incompatibility between parts.
   - Has a built-in forum where users can discuss new computer parts and their experiences.
   - Supports advanced sorting & filtering options.
-  - Capable of giving information about the performance of the builds made by the user with the help of embedded AI
   - Comes with an easy-to-navigate UI and user-friendly UX
   - Supports Turkey region
   - Language support for Turkish & English